DANS-KNAW/dd-transfer-to-vault/docs/dev.md

     dd-transfer-to-vault/etc/config.yml

 The zip will reappear with `-ttv1.zip` in `ocfl-tar-inbox` and a row will be added to the table `transfer_queue`.
+To repeat with the same zip you will have to delete the row from the table.

 [dans-dev-tools]: https://github.com/DANS-KNAW/dans-dev-tools#dans-dev-tools